 }

 The _ pattern will match any value.
 By putting it after our other arms, the _ will match all the possible cases that aren’t specified before it.
 The () is just the unit value, so nothing will happen in the _ case.
-This way, we can say that we want to do nothing for all of the possible values that we don’t list before the _ placeholder.
+As a result, we can say that we want to do nothing for all the possible values that we don’t list before the _ placeholder.

-The match expression can be a little wordy for the case where we only care about one of the cases, though.
-For that case, Rust provides if let.
+However, the match expression can be a bit wordy in a situation in which we only care about one of the cases.
+For this situation, Rust provides if let.

-Concise control flow with if let
+Concise Control Flow with if let

-The if let syntax lets you combine if and let into a less verbose way to handle values that match one pattern and ignoring the rest.
-Take the following program5:
+The if let syntax lets you combine if and let into a less verbose way to handle values that match one pattern and ignore the rest.
+Consider the program in Listing 6-6:

 match some_option {